-This study will examine changes in LPN supply, educational attainment, demographics, geographic distribution, and employment settings over the past decade.
-Characteristics of LPNs employed in long-term care settings will be compared with characteristics of LPNs working in other health care settings.
+This study examined changes in LPN supply, educational attainment, demographics, geographic distribution, and employment settings over the past decade.
+Characteristics of LPNs employed in long-term care settings were compared with characteristics of LPNs working in other health care settings.

 Trends in the Licensed Practical Nurse Workforce from 2008 to 2013

 Profile of the Licensed Practical Nurse/Licensed Vocational Nurse Workforce, 2008 and 2013

 Licensed practical nurses (LPNs), called licensed vocational nurses (LVNs) in Texas and California, are the second-largest health care occupation requiring postsecondary education.
 More LPNs work in long-term care than in any other sector, and demand for these workers in the long-term care sector is expected to rise over the next several decades.
 In Profile of the Licensed Practical Nurse/Licensed Vocational Nurse Workforce, 2008 and 2013, UCSF authors Janet M. Coffman, MPP, PhD, Krista Chan, BA, and Timothy Bates, MPP present the latest national data on LPN employment patterns, and describe trends in employment sites for LPNs as well as changes in the demographic characteristics of these workers.
 The authors found that the number of LPNs employed by hospitals has decreased significantly while the number employed in long-term care settings has increased.
 Within the long-term care sector, LPN employment has grown most substantially in home healthcare settings.
 The authors also report important differences in LPN employment patterns across the U.S. and between metropolitan and non-metropolitan areas.